 - Admission for a year – admission to Paronella Park is valid for 12 months.

 Paronella Park is located on Japoonvale Road, Mena Creek.
 Mena Creek is south of Innisfail.
-Paronella Park is 1 ½ hours south of Cairns, and 3 hours north of Townsville.
+Paronella Park is 1 ½ hours south of Cairns, 40 minutes from Mission Beach and 3 hours north of Townsville.
 For visitors who wish to self-drive to Paronella Park.

 Paronella Park is open between the hours of 9:00 am to 7:30 pm daily (with the exception of Christmas day).